yugabyte/bank-of-anthos/DEMO.md

     Important notes:
     * You _must_ have a database password; empty passwords will not work.
     * If the URI begins with `postgresql:` then you put the username and password into the URI itself (as well as the other lines in that file).
+Special characters in unquoted postgresql URIs need to be escaped.
+For example, a password of `Passw0rd!` would become:
+        ```
+        postgresql://yugabyte:Passw0rd%21@someservice.svc.cluster.local:5433/yugabyte
+        ```
     * If the URI begins with `jdbc:` then that is a SPRING_DATASOURCE URI that _does not_ include the username and password; those go in separate variables on other lines (only).
     * The values for the `POSTGRES_*` environment variables duplicate what's in the jdbc URI, but that's the way it is.
     * Keep "double quotes" around things that already have them: don't try to be clever.